Jakub Mazur

 That is often called 24-bit color, true color, or sometimes PNG-24.
 If the image has transparency, we would need to add another 8-bit channel, turning it into PNG-32 with RGBA (RGB-alpha) color space.

 If we wanted to save space, we could lower the data needed to represent one pixel.
 If we used only 256 colors, then every pixel would take 8 bits and store an index into that palette.
-So instead of pixel = (124, 81, 203), we would store pixel = 17 that translates to 17 -> (124, 81, 203).
+So instead of pixel = (124, 81, 203), we would store pixel = 17, which translates to 17 -> (124, 81, 203).
 That format is called PNG-8 or indexed color.

 As you can see, now instead of using 3 bytes, we only use 1, thus cutting our raw pixel data to one-third.
 We could go even further and use a 16-color palette, reducing the original size by a factor of 6, or a 4-color one that would reduce it by a factor of 12.
 You can do the math!